 Whether they are fellow agents in your own brokerage or colleagues across the table in a negotiation, improving communication within your professional network can pay dividends every day.

-Especially now when normal channels of networking and collaboration have been reduced to Zoom calls and texting, it’s vital to work harder at communicating.
+If normal channels of networking and collaboration have been reduced to Zoom calls and texting, as happened during the pandemic, it’s vital to work harder at communicating.

 Keep things professional

 Although you want to be friendly, be careful of being too casual with colleagues.
 Telling off-color jokes or stories, using foul language, or otherwise treating others in a way that’s too familiar undermines your professionalism and may put them in an awkward position.

 Cultivate the habit of noting and memorizing personal details so that you can greet your colleagues with a friendly inquiry.
 Asking about their favorite sports team, their child’s school year or their upcoming family vacation makes colleagues feel important and valued.

 You may need to question a colleague’s decision at some point or correct them.
 Make sure that you are leading with the positive and practicing constructive criticism rather than demeaning or talking down.
 Look for ways to educate or provide additional context to make your conversation more meaningful and helpful.

 How do you make your criticism more constructive so that it can be heard and applied?